Antarctic Press: History

 Many of Antarctic's staple characters, from titles including Warrior Nun Areala, Ninja High School, Gold Digger, The Courageous Princess, and Dragons Arms, came together in the 2005 How to Break into Comics, which also featured their creators in the narrative.

 In April 2006, the popular title Warrior Nun Areala was re-launched as Warrior Nun Lazarus and began to include computer coloring.

 In 2007, David Hutchison's Final Girl limited series gave readers the choice as to which characters lived and which ones died.

 In August 2016, the company began publication of Rochelle, from creator and writer John E. Crowther and artist Dell Barras.

 In 2018 Antarctic more than doubled its monthly publishing schedule to 15 titles.
 It also branched into distribution, taking on the comics of the all-ages San Antonio small-press publisher Guardian Knight Comics.

-In the spring of 2018 Antarctic announced to publish controversial creator Richard C. Meyer's Jawbreakers: Lost Souls (crowdfunded on Indiegogo) in.
+In the spring of 2018 Antarctic announced it was publishing controversial creator Richard C. Meyer's Jawbreakers: Lost Souls (crowdfunded on Indiegogo).
 After a backlash and threat of a retailer boycott, however, on May 11, Antarctic decided not to publish the title.
 Meyer filed a civil suit against fellow creator Mark Waid for "tortious interference with contract, defamation, and exemplary damages" for working to keep his book from being published by Antarctic; on December 23, 2020, the parties released a joint statement announcing that "Mr. Meyer has decided to voluntarily dismiss the lawsuit".